MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Prompts.md

 ## LONG DESCRIPTION
-The  Windows PowerShell� command prompt indicates that  Windows PowerShell is ready to run a command:
+The  Windows PowerShellï¿½ command prompt indicates that  Windows PowerShell is ready to run a command:

 ```